* Lagardere Active sales down 17 pct in Q3, ad sales down 8 pct

 Advertising revenue in the unit, which owns radio stations in France and Belgium, fell 8 percent, which was slightly worse than expected, CM-CIC analysts said in a note.

 Strong book publishing sales, boosted by the launch of new titles such as J.K.
 Rowling’s “The Casual Vacancy”, helped offset the downturn at the Active division.

 Lagardere, which competes with Pearson Plc and Bertelsmann in radio and book publishing, said it still expected its core 2012 media profit to be stable compared with 2011.

-Lagardere had in late August predicted that the second half of the year would be stronger than the first. [ I D:nL6E8JUG5F]
+Lagardere had, in late August, predicted the second half of the year would be stronger than the first. [ I D:nL6E8JUG5F]

 Bertelsmann said it still saw moderate revenue growth and high operating earnings before interest and tax (EBIT) for the full year.